MicrosoftDocs/Viva/Viva/connections/add-viva-connections-app.md

 ## Then, customize the app settings

-Most organizations want to pin the Viva Connections app to the top of the Teams App Bar for all users.
-This can be accomplished by changing the pinned apps in the Teams Admin Center under [Setup policies](/MicrosoftTeams/teams-app-setup-policies).
+Most organizations want to pin the Viva Connections app to the top of the Teams app bar for all users.
+This can be accomplished by changing the pinned apps in the Microsoft Teams admin center under [Setup policies](/MicrosoftTeams/teams-app-setup-policies).

 1. Navigate to the **Teams Admin Center** / **Teams apps** / **Setup policies**
 2. Select **Global (Org-wide default)** - This is the default policy for all users.